raffay2k4/Cruise-Management-System-Database/README.md

 8. BOOKS: Links users to their booked cruise trips.
 9. FARE: Contains fare details for each trip.
 10. TRAVELLER: Records travelers and their assigned rooms on cruises.

+Key Operations:

+Inserts: Add records to tables, including ports, companies, cruises, trips, bookings, fares, and travelers.

+Updates: Modify existing records, such as updating port names, cruise capacities, and trip details.

+Deletes: Remove records from tables.

+Joins: Retrieve combined information across multiple tables, such as cruise names with company names and bookings with user details.

+Aggregate Functions: Perform calculations like finding cruises with capacity above the average.

+Correlated Subqueries: Complex queries to find specific data, like users who have booked multiple trips.

+This system facilitates comprehensive management of cruises, including detailed tracking of ports, ships, trips, bookings, and associated users.